bbc/peaks.js/README.md

 Since `0.3.0`, Peaks.js can use the [Web Audio API](https://www.w3.org/TR/webaudio/) to generate waveforms, which means you would not have to pre-generate a `dat` or `json` file beforehand.

-To do so, omit the `dataUri` option and make sure you pass in a valid instance of an AudioContext as the 'audioContext' option.
+To do so, omit the `dataUri` option and make sure you pass in a valid `AudioContext` instance as the `audioContext` option.
 You may also want to make sure [your browser is compatible with Web Audio](https://caniuse.com/#feat=audio-api).

 ```js
 var myAudioContext = new AudioContext();